kleinweb/laminas-validator-extensions/README.md

 The following options are supported for `\Alley\Validator\ContainsString`:

 - `needle`: The string or instance of `\Stringable` the inputs are searched for.
 It will automatically be cast to a string at the time of validation.
+- `ignoreCase`: Whether to perform a case-insensitive search.
+False by default.

 #### Basic usage